VictorRodriguez/FMV_tutorial/fmv.md

 terms of development, deployment and manageability in the long term.
 The idea of having multiple versions of their binaries, one for each architecture, discourages the developers and OS distributions to support these features.
-With the advances in computing architecture growing every year, this seems like a herculean task.</p>
+With the advances in computing architecture growing every year, this seems like an enormous task.</p>

 <p>It would be better to optimize some key hot functions for multiple
 architectures and execute them when the binary detects the CPU capabilities at